TyDe2016/TyDe2016.github.io/index.md

 We plan to have formal proceedings, published by the ACM.
 Accepted papers will be included in the ACM Digital Library.
-Authors must grant ACM publication rights upon acceptance (http://authors.acm.org/main.html), but may retain copyright if they wish.
+Authors must grant [ACM publication rights upon acceptance](http://authors.acm.org/main.html), but may retain copyright if they wish.
 Authors are encouraged to publish auxiliary material with their paper (source code, test data, and so forth).
 The proceedings will be freely available for download from the ACM Digital Library from one week before the start of the conference until two weeks after the conference.

 ### Submission details